 - Problems with physical diseases

 Now, we go into every element’s detail and how they may present the prevalence of a mental disorder.

 Step one: Examining the thinking process

 If an individual is going through a mental disorder, confusion is one of the most common signs of the thinking process.
 Often, there are issues in paying attention, deciding, or a manifestation of disorientation.
 These symptoms can influence the ability to gain normal memory functions.

 According to the research carried out by the National Library of Health’s Medline Plus encyclopedia, confusion may be present because of multiple illnesses.
 Both mental and physical disorders can cause this state of mind.
 However, confusion starts when something interferes with the brain, including psychiatric disorders.

 If there is no apparent physical illness that may show a direct origination of confused thinking, it is vital to seek medical attention.
 Getting the underlying issue ruled out is imperative, as it can lead to severe consequences.
 Working with a doctor, you can also understand whether a mental disorder is present.

 Step two: Observe emotional changes or mood swings

 Everyone goes through emotional changes.
 There are good days and bad days at school, work, or even at home—still, sudden mood changes or adverse mood swings from being happy to unfortunate present a severe complication.

-According to the statistics provided by Mental Health America, about 20% of the United States individuals go through depression symptoms per month.
+According to the statistics provided by Mental Health America, about 20% of United States individuals go through depression symptoms per month.
 Bipolar disorder occurs in 1% of the population.
-However, mood swings are quite frequent and show other severe diseases, such as psychosis or schizophrenia.
+However, mood swings frequently show other severe diseases, such as psychosis or schizophrenia.